TheErikWolfe/christians_blog/_posts/2018-05-28-My-First-Post.md

 ## So why does it matter?

 When you are writing a program the compiler will often accept anything as long as the semi-colons are in the right place and there are no syntax errors.
+You could write an entire program on a single line and the compiler won't even know the difference.
 In small programs the indentation or stylistic choices hardly seem important because even if it is hard-ish to read pretty soon you will have the program completed and you won't have to think about it again.

+Here is my warning:
+**DON'T DO THIS!
+START STYLISTIC PROGRAMMING NOW WHEN IT DOESN'T COUNT, SO WHEN IT DOES COUNT YOU ARE ALREADY DOING IT!**

-Now, imagine a program that is starting to get upwards of a thousance lines where standards aren't followed for style or indentations.
+Now, imagine a program that is starting to get upwards of a thousand lines where standards aren't followed for style or indentations.
 Your code looks like a free for all and the winner is unclear.
 When you try to look back at it to fix a bug you can't tell a for loop from a function.
-So you inevitably give up and think to yourself "WHY OH WHY DIDN'T I HEAD CHRISTIANS WRANING!!"
+So you inevitably give up and think to yourself "WHY OH WHY DIDN'T I HEED CHRISTIANS WARNINGS!!"

 So let's get into this.